-Learning about ways to be friendly to the environment while also being wallet-friendly is an ongoing project for most homeowners.
+Learning about ways to be friendly to the environment while also being friendly to your wallet is an ongoing project for most homeowners.
 Beyond the usual ideas of turning off the lights and using programmable thermostats, most of us could use a few dynamic ideas to reduce energy usage in our homes.

 This is first on the list because it is the most important.
 Up to 30% of your expensively heated or cooled air can escape through poorly sealed windows, doors, gaps, and cracks.
 Replacing worn weather stripping and caulk around ducts and plumbing entering the home for starters.
 Then, have a professional test your home for air leaks to help you detect even the smallest problems and get them tightened up.

 Help keep that expensive air inside where it belongs.
 A properly insulated home is second only to a home that is sealed up airtight.
 Adding additional insulation to the attic or crawl space is usually easy.
 Accessing some walls to bolster the insulation can be tricky, however, some types of blow-in insulation can reduce access damage and may be worth it if the existing insulation is poor enough.

 SHGC refers to solar heat gain, or the amount of heat that is transmitted through the glass of a window into the home.
 Strategically placed windows with different SHGC ratings can reduce the amount of energy needed to heat and cool your home.
 If your winters are long and summers moderate, higher SHGC windows may reduce your bills, while areas that require a great deal of cooling would benefit from windows with a lower SHGC.

 Curtains, blinds, awnings, and drapes are not just for looks.
 Making the right choices can not only beautify your space, but it can reduce your energy usage.
 In the summer, shades can keep the sun from heating up a room.
 In the winter, shades can be opened to allow the room to warm and then drawn tightly to keep that warm air inside for the evening.